-You are exhausted, but there is work to be done.
-Your mind is overwhelmed with thoughts of the things on your to-do list, but your body is screaming for rest.
+Perhaps you're exhausted, but there is work to be done.
+Your mind might be overwhelmed with thoughts of the things on your to-do list, but your body is screaming for rest.
 You’re torn between stopping and going, between listening to your body or your mind.

 If you work, you'll continue to hear your body demanding rest.
 And if you rest, your mind will haunt you with tasks you aren't completing.
 Here are five ways to revive your personal energy so that your mind feels accomplished and your body gets the break it deserves.